Britain's May offers to quit to get her Brexit deal over the line

 Many Conservative rebels and the DUP have objected to this so-called Irish backstop, saying it risks binding Britain to the EU for years.

-Jacob Rees-Mogg, who heads the ERG group of eurosceptic Conservative lawmakers, said he would now reluctantly vote for May’s agreement if the DUP backed it or abstained.
+Jacob Rees-Mogg, who heads the ERG group of pro-Brexit Conservative lawmakers, said he would now reluctantly vote for May’s agreement if the DUP backed it or abstained.

-A reporter for the Times newspaper quoted an ERG source as saying 40 of its MPs had now switched to back her deal while 40 were still undecided.
+But a spokesman said after a meeting of the group that “there is no way enough votes are coming out of that room to put the (Withdrawal Agreement) through”.

 To succeed, May needs at least 75 lawmakers to come over to her side.

+Boris Johnson, former foreign minister, prominent eurosceptic and potential leadership candidate, was among those to have swung round behind May’s deal, the Times reported.

-While May was addressing her lawmakers in a committee room, MPs in the main chamber debated eight Brexit options ranging from leaving abruptly with no deal to revoking the divorce or holding a new referendum.
+While May was addressing her lawmakers, MPs in the main chamber debated eight Brexit options ranging from leaving abruptly with no deal to revoking the divorce or holding a new referendum.

 Lawmakers had voted on Monday to grab control of the Brexit process for a day in a bid to break the impasse.
 Several options would see much closer alignment with the EU than May envisages, including staying in the single market or a customs union.